 Start by checking our transfer course databases below.
 These will show courses already approved by the academic departments and catalogued by the Registrar's Office.

 If the course you are interested in taking does not appear on these lists, it means that nobody has tried to transfer those credits to Juniata previously.
 In that case, you need to complete a Request for Clearance of Transfer Credit form.
 On this form, the appropriate academic department chair will note the comparable Juniata course, and the student's advisors will indicate approval.
-For courses not deemed comparable with a Juniata offering, decisions will be made by the Registrar with advice from the appropriate department and the Student Academic Development Committee as appropriate.
+For courses not deemed comparable with a Juniata offering, decisions will be made by the Registrar in consultation with the appropriate academic department.
 It is the student's responsibility to obtain information about the course and present this information to advisors and the department chair.
 This form needs to be completed and approved in advance of taking the course(s) at the other institution.

-International Students: Have you completed university classes?
-There two ways in which international credit transfer can be processed:
+There two ways in which international transfer credit can be processed:

-- If courses are being transferred from a partner university, the original academic records should be submitted to the Dean of the Center for International Education for evaluation.
+- If courses are being transferred from a partner university, the original academic records should be submitted to the Dean of International Education for evaluation.

-For more information regarding the transfer clearance process, contact the Registrar's Office at 814 641-3165 or firstname.lastname@example.org.
+For more information regarding the credit transfer process, contact the Registrar's Office at 814 641-3165 or email@example.com.